History & Politics

 Second Year

 In your second year, you will begin to deepen your knowledge by taking core and elective modules in History and Politics.
 In History, these modules will allow you to focus on particular countries, themes and periods, alongside the core module History Today.
-In Politics, you will study modules ranging from international relations to human rights, alongside a core Research Methods module.
+In Politics, you will study modules ranging from international relations to human rights, alongside a core research methods module.

 Third Year